niharmehta/juicepass_proxy_install_scripts/README.md

 DNSMasq  DHCP server and (DNS Intercept of directory API and jbv1.emotorwerks.com)
 IPforward – Routing between interfaces
 Iptables – Perform port intercept & rewrite for 8042 and 8047
-JuicePass Proxy Commands Container
+JuicePass Proxy - The main application container to interface  with Juicebox and your MQTT server (and more)
+iotop - disk diagnostics
+logrotate - creates an entry for rotating the log juicepassproxy log file journtald - moves log file to  ram  and limits size.

+This script also makes some changes to minimize writes to the SDCard to limit its wear over time.
+This includes:
+* Moving journalctl logs to ram
+* Moving /var/log to tmpfs ram and using aggressive logrotate sizes
+* For the JuicePassProxy container, setting the log driver to none for docker logs.
+However...
+* JuicepassProxy currenty writes to an internal log file built.
+So disabling driver does not eliminate writes.
+* Mapping Container /log directory to /var/log tmpfs allows us to reduce writes.
+* /var/log/juicepassproxy.log will contain the real time logs from JPP.

-Tested Hardware : RPi 3b.
-Should also owork on Pi 4b/5 .
+Tested Hardware : RPi 3b   Should also owork on Pi 4b/5 .
+Recommend at least 1GB or RAM.
 Stable Power supply.
 High endurance, good quality MicroSD.
 (Genuine Samsung, SanDisk, Raspberry Pi brand)